rmoriz/bbox-receiver/README.md

 # belabox-receiver

-a reverse engineered Dockerfile for sherazarde/belabox-receiver

-see https://hub.docker.com/r/sherazarde/belabox-receiver for manual
+A reverse engineered and enhanced Dockerfile for sherazarde/belabox-receiver see https://hub.docker.com/r/sherazarde/belabox-receiver for manual

 Work in progress.
+Not usable right now!

+**WARNING: This is not an official Belabox project.
+Please don't spam rationalirl about it!**